This Day In Music: April 4

 April 4, 1963 ~ Everton Bonner, commonly known as reggae singer Pliers, born in Kingston, Jamaica ~ Best known as half of reggae duo Chaka Demus & Pliers, the other half being DJ Chaka Demus, known for 1990s songs such as Murder She Wrote, Tease Me and She Don't Let Nobody

 April 4, 1962 ~ Post punk, gothic rock, alternative rock bassist Craig Adams, full name Craig David Adams, born in Otley, UK ~ Member of Sisters Of Mercy from 1981 through 1985, present on the band's First And Last And Always debut album.
 Co-founding member of seminal gothic rock outfit the Mission, from 1985 through 1992 and rejoining in later years, present on the band's best known including the critically acclaimed God's Own Medicine debut album.
-Has also worked with the Expelaires, the Cult (The Cult), Coloursound, the Alarm, Spear of Destiny, Theatre Of Hate, and others
+Has also worked with the Expelaires, the Cult (The Cult), Coloursound, the Alarm, Spear of Destiny, and Theatre Of Hate

 April 4, 1960 ~ Michael Rea, commonly known as punk rock, hard rock guitarist, songwriter Michael Ray, born in Queens, New York, USA ~ Lead guitarist for punk rock band the Plasmatics, present on the 1987 Maggots (The Record) album.
 Also backed the band's lead singer Wendy O Williams on her solo albums, and has worked with Motörhead and Kiss, playing lead guitar on the latter's 1982 Creatures Of The Night on the tracks Keep Me Comin', Creatures Of The Night, I Still Love You, and War Machine